oracle-livelabs/pts/query-slides-and-notes/provision/provision.md

 4. Select a PPTX file from your laptop and click **Upload**.

-5. On the compute node, list files in LLPPTX-PPTX folder.
+5. On the compute instance, list files in LLPPTX-PPTX folder.

     ````
     <copy>